-For the past few years, the Alzheimer’s Disease International has been publishing an annual World Alzheimer Report, each report focused on one important aspect and dealing with it in detail, combining research data, observations from across the world, and suggestions/ conclusions.
+For the past few years, the Alzheimer’s Disease International has been publishing an annual World Alzheimer Report, usually released in September, with each report focused on one important aspect and dealing with it in detail, combining research data, observations from across the world, and suggestions/ conclusions.
 Here are the reports published so far.

-- The World Alzheimer Report 2016: ‘The Global Impact of Dementia: Improving healthcare for people living with dementia’ was released in September 2016.
-It reviews research evidence on healthcare elements related to dementia care, and suggests ways to make it better and more efficient.
-The report suggests that the current over-specialised approach should be moved to an approach that balances specialized care with a more prominent role for primary and community care.
-This would increase capacity, reduce overall costs, and allow scaling of care.
-The suggested approach is discussed in detail. .
-Read about it or download it here: The World Alzheimer Report 2016: Improving healthcare for people living with dementia: Coverage, quality and costs now and in the future Opens in new window.
+- The World Alzheimer Report 2016: ‘The Global Impact of Dementia: Improving healthcare for people living with dementia’ reviews research evidence on healthcare elements related to dementia care, and suggests ways to make it better and more efficient.
+It suggests that the current over-specialised approach should be moved to an approach that balances specialized care with a more prominent role for primary and community care, so as to increase capacity, reduce overall costs, and allow scaling of care.
+Check: The World Alzheimer Report 2016: Improving healthcare for people living with dementia: Coverage, quality and costs now and in the future Opens in new window.

-- The World Alzheimer Report 2015: ‘The Global Impact of Dementia: An analysis of prevalence, incidence, cost and trends’ was released in August 2015.
-It provides updated data on dementia’s global prevalence, incidence and cost.
-It highlights the impact on low and middle income countries (LMICs), and includes information from India also.
-The report makes key recommendations for a global framework for action on dementia.
-It also reviews the evidence for and against recent trends in the prevalence and incidence of dementia over time.
+- The World Alzheimer Report 2015: ‘The Global Impact of Dementia: An analysis of prevalence, incidence, cost and trends’ provides updated data on dementia’s global prevalence, incidence and cost.
+It highlights the impact on low and middle income countries (LMICs), and includes information from India.
+It includes key recommendations and also reviews the evidence for and against recent trends in the prevalence and incidence of dementia over time.
 It also has an analysis of the broader societal impact of dementia.
-Read about it or download it here: The World Alzheimer Report 2015: ‘The Global Impact of Dementia: An analysis of prevalence, incidence, cost and trends’ Opens in new window.
+Check: The World Alzheimer Report 2015: ‘The Global Impact of Dementia: An analysis of prevalence, incidence, cost and trends’ Opens in new window.

-- World Alzheimer Report 2014–Dementia and Risk Reduction: An analysis of protective and modifiable factors was published in 2014 as part of the year’s theme of the World Alzheimer’s Month (the theme was Dementia: Can we reduce the risk?).
-The report was reissued with minor corrections in October 2014.
-This report critically examines the evidence for the existence of modifiable risk factors for dementia.
+- World Alzheimer Report 2014–Dementia and Risk Reduction: An analysis of protective and modifiable factors.
+This was published in September 2014 and reissued with minor corrections in 2014, and critically examines the evidence for the existence of modifiable risk factors for dementia.
 It focuses on sets of potential modifiable risk factors in four key domains, namely developmental, psychological and psychosocial, lifestyle and cardiovascular conditions.
-Recommendations for public health campaigns and disease prevention strategies are included.
-Read about the world report 2014 or download it: 2014 World Alzheimer Report (PDF file) .
+Recommendations are included.
+Check World report 2014 Opens in new window.

 - World Alzheimer’s Month 2013 – Dementia: a journey of caring.
-September 2013 was observed as the World Alzheimer’s Month.
-The theme was: Dementia: a journey of caring.
-This report was launched to coincide with World Alzheimer’s Month.
-Read about it/ download it The World Alzheimer Report 2013 – Journey of Caring: An analysis of long-term care for dementia Opens in new window.
+This report focuses on the caring journey.
+Check The World Alzheimer Report 2013 – Journey of Caring: An analysis of long-term care for dementia Opens in new window.

 - World Alzheimer Report 2012: Overcoming the stigma of dementia.
-This report was released by Alzheimer’s Disease International on 21 September 2012.
-It is based on a worldwide survey conducted with people with dementia and carers on their personal experiences of stigma.
-The report discusses stigma and dementia.
-It highlights best practices in the field of dementia, and includes recommendations.
-Check out more details and download links here: World Alzheimer Report 2012 Opens in new window.
+This report is based on a worldwide survey conducted with people with dementia and carers on their personal experiences of stigma.
+The report discusses stigma and dementia, highlights best practices and includes recommendations.
+Check: World Alzheimer Report 2012 Opens in new window.

 - World Alzheimer Report 2011: Benefits of early diagnosis and prevention.
-This 2011 report shows that there are interventions that are effective in the early stages of dementia.
-Some of these may be more effective when started earlier.
-The report says that there is a strong economic argument in favor of earlier diagnosis and timely intervention.
-The key findings can be read at World Alzheimer Report 2011 ; the page also offers download links: World Alzheimer Report 2011 executive summary (PDF file) and the World Alzheimer Report 2011 full report (PDF file) .
+This report includes interventions that are effective in the early stages of dementia. and states that there is a strong economic argument in favor of earlier diagnosis and timely intervention.
+Check World Alzheimer Report 2011 Opens in new window.

 - World Alzheimer report 2010.
-Thisprovides a comprehensive global picture of the economic impact of Alzheimer’s disease and dementia.
-It includes estimates (worldwide, and for various regions) of the worldwide cost of dementia.
+This provides a comprehensive global picture of the economic impact of Alzheimer’s disease and dementia, including estimates (worldwide, and for various regions) of the cost of dementia.
 Direct medical costs, direct non-medical costs and costs of informal (family) care are considered for this.
 Policy recommendations are included.
-Read about it/ download it: World Alzheimer report 2010 Opens in new window.
+Check: World Alzheimer report 2010 Opens in new window.

 Various issues of Alzheimer’s Disease International’s Global Perspective

 Every quarter or so, Alzheimer’s Disease International (ADI) publishes a newsletter, Global Perspective.
 This includes recognition for people with dementia and updates on work being done for dementia from many countries.
-See the full list or subscribe to the newsletter Opens in new window.
+Subscribe to the newsletter Opens in new window.